 “Messiah” in the original Greek language of the New Testament is Christos, from which we get the word Christ.
-It means “Anointed One,” as in “anointed by God.”
+It means “anointed one,” as in “anointed by God.”

 The Greek word for “Good News” is euaggelion, from which we get words such as evangelize and evangelical.

-Reluctantly, Herod later had John the Baptist beheaded at the request of his wife Herodias and her dancing daughter Salome.
-(Matthew 14:1-12; Mark 6:14-29).
+Reluctantly, Herod later had John the Baptist beheaded at the request of his wife Herodias and her dancing daughter Salome (Matthew 14:1-12; Mark 6:14-29).

 One ancient manuscript adds, “Today I have begotten you.”
 Some Bible scholars say this suggests that on the day Jesus was baptized, God adopted Jesus as his Son.
 A Christian group known as Ebionites taught this idea, early in the Christian movement.
 But it didn’t make the cut as one of the approved teachings.
-The same quote, referring to Jesus, shows up in Acts 13:33, “You are my son.
+The same quote, referring to Jesus, shows up in Acts 13:33, “You are my Son.
 Today, I brought you to life.”
 That’s a paraphrase of Psalm 2:7, which some early Christians interpreted as a prophecy about Jesus.
 Some students of the Bible say they wonder if a scribe who was aware of the saying in Psalms may have inserted it into the single surviving manuscript that adds this line to Luke 3:22.

 If Jesus was born before King Herod died in 4 BC, Jesus may have been in his mid-30s.
-Some Bible experts say that Luke wasn’t so much trying to report the age of Jesus as he was to report that Jesus was a mature adult.
+Some Bible experts say that Luke wasn’t so much trying to report the age of Jesus as he was trying to report that Jesus was a mature adult.
 Only priests nicely aged at least 30 years were eligible to serve in the Jewish worship center (Numbers 4:3).

 Also spelled Heli.